MAPReiff/ShadowRePlay-Linux/README.md

 ### Script

-- Run the Shadowplay script with `./shadowplay.sh` in a terminal
+- Run the Shadowplay script with `./shadowplay` in a terminal
 - Press your configured hotkey to save the replay.

+## TODO
+- Systemd service/timer integration
+- Automatic deletion of video recorded older than the replay buffer

 ## Notes
 When recording for long intervals, it may take some time to save your replays.